is the statewide behavioral health crisis response system offering mental health, substance use or emotional crisis help.

 Suicide Prevention Collaborative of El Paso County is a network of organizations working to end suicide.

 Inside Out is a tobacco- and vape-free organization, as well as a drug/alcohol sober space.
+No use of tobacco products is permitted at IOYS, within any venues IOYS utilizes, nor permitted within 25 feet of any entrance of the building.
 One of our safe/brave space rules is “sober up before you show up.”
 We are committed to preparing young LGBTQIA2+ people with healthy coping skills to prevent drug, alcohol, and tobacco use and abuse, while also connecting youth with resources for curbing risky substance use.
 Here are some helpful resources in our community:

 LGBTQ+ Tobacco Free: Get support in the process of quitting the use of tobacco and/or nicotine.
 All support systems are trained to help you as best as possible in quitting the use of tobacco or nicotine.